 We publish academic papers, as well as relevant reviews and interviews.
 The language of the journal is English (US), so please edit your submission accordingly.
 Papers should be between 3,000 and 8,000 words (for book reviews, the suggested length is between 1,000 and 3,000 words), and written in accordance with the 7th edition of the MLA citation style.
-All submissions should also include an 100-word abstract and a list of 5-7 keywords, a short bio, and an abstract.
+All submissions should also include an abstract, a list of 5-7 keywords, and a short bio.
 Alternately, you may wish to fill in the following submission form:

 Bio (no more than 100 words):